-At this time, NYSED has not changed the graduation requirements in response to COVID-19.
 Your school will communicate with you about the graduation options available to your child.
 Students who do not meet requirements by the end of the school year will have the opportunity to attend summer school to continue working toward a diploma.

 How can I support my high schooler with activities to prepare for college and career?

 Students can use the DOE’s learn from home guidance for college and career planning to find resources about career exploration, understanding the financial aid process and student success programs at colleges.
 Students can also do virtual visits of college campuses.